Solvability of inhomogeneous fractional semilinear heat equations in Lorentz--Morrey spaces: Introduction and main results

 These conditions are sharp, considering their sufficient conditions (Claims (\ref{HIT-2}) and (\ref{HIT-1})).
 We remark that their argument strongly depends on the nonnegative assumption on $u$ and thus we cannot apply their theory to sign-changing solutions.

-Recently, in the study of the Cauchy problem of the Navier--Stokes equation in $\R^{N}$, Kozono, Okada and Shimizu \cite{KOS2020, KOS2021} proved that if there exists a Serrin class solution, then the initial data necessarily belongs to a specific homogeneous/inhomogeneous Besov spaces $B^{-1+N/p}_{p,q}$ (They also proved the existence theorem of Serrin class solutions for initial data which belong to $B^{-1+N/p}_{p,q}$).
-They used the characterization of homogeneous/inhomogeneous Besov spaces via heat semigroup (see e.g., \cite{BCDbook, Bui1984, Tri1988}).
+Recently, in the study of the Cauchy problem of the Navier--Stokes equation in $\R^{N}$, Kozono, Okada and Shimizu \cite{KOS2020, KOS2021} proved that if there exists a Serrin class solution, then the initial data necessarily belongs to a specific homogeneous/inhomogeneous Besov spaces $B^{-1+N/p,q}_{p}$ (moreover they proved the existence of Serrin class solutions for initial data which belong to $B^{-1+N/p,q}_{p}$).
+The key tool of their study is the characterization of homogeneous/inhomogeneous Besov spaces via heat semigroup (see e.g., \cite{BCDbook, Bui1984, Tri1988}).
 It is noteworthy that positivity of $u$ is not assumed in their results.
+See also \cite{FGH2016}.

-Inspired by their works, we obtain necessary conditions on the forcing term $\mu$ for the existence of solutions to \eqref{eq} in Lorentz spaces (see Theorem \ref{thm2}).
-Although our approach requires solutions to belong to some function spaces, which seems to be a strong assumption compared to \cite{HIT2020}, we do not need to impose the positivity assumption on $u$.
+Inspired by their works, we obtain necessary conditions on inhomogeneous terms for the existence of local-in-time solutions to \eqref{eq} in Lorentz--Morrey spaces (see Theorem \ref{thm2}).
+Although our approach requires solutions to belong to specific function spaces, which seems to be a strong assumption compared to \cite{HIT2020}, the positivity assumption on $u$ is not needed.
 This feature serves as a comparative advantage over \cite{HIT2020}.
 Since the manner in which distributions $\mu$ appear in \eqref{eq} is substantially different from that in \eqref{eq:initial} (cf. \eqref{inteq} and \eqref{eq:thm-01}), a new estimate for the Besov-type norm of $\mu$ needs to be established (see Proposition \ref{prop0}).

 Throughout the following, the letter $C$ denotes a generic positive constant, which may change from line to line.